 FAQs

-With many recipes that call for blueberries, you will find that they sink to the bottom of the bread, a cake or muffins.
-The reason this happens is that the weight of the blueberries is too heavy for the thickness of the batter.
+With this easy blueberry bread recipe, no. With many recipes that call for blueberries, you will find that they often sink to the bottom of the bread, cake, or muffins.
+The reason why this happens is that the weight of blueberries is too heavy for the thickness of the batter.
+So if the batter is thin, they are going to sink to the bottom every time.

 Recipe